passionroro/passionroro/README.md

 > [crossword]() : recreating a scratch game that I like

-> creation of a brainfuck interpreter and reader
+> creation of a brainfuck interpreter and reader for an art project (can't wait to show this one)

-> website for an environmental association
+> website for an environmental association - should be done by the end of June

 ## Other